 Much of the interesting drama action happens because reputations are in no way guaranteed to be accurate.
-What’s said or believed about a character, though it’s taken as gospel, is as likely to be true as it is false.
+What’s said or believed about a character (even though it’s taken as gospel) is as likely to be true as it is false.
 For example, we hear a report of Claudio before we meet him, and though the messenger praises Claudio’s maturity, Claudio proceeds to be immature for the remainder of the play.

 Reputation is more important than love to Hero and Claudio.